-As of the date of this report, the Company has defaulted on the Ruby promissory note, and the Ruby Mine has been forfeited, resulting in a total loss.
+As of the date of this report, the Company has defaulted on the Ruby promissory note, and upon surrender of all the shares of Ruby Gold Inc. the Ruby Mine has been forfeited, resulting in a total loss.

 NOTE 6 PROPERTY, PLANT, EQUIPMENT AND MINERAL CLAIM ASSETS